stacks-network/docs/src/pages/build-apps/indexing/overview.md

 - display real-time updates that reflect in progress changes
 - support collaboration among sets of users

 Want to jump right in and start integrating indexing into your app?
-Try this tutorial:
+[Try this tutorial](/build-apps/tutorials/indexing).

-[@page-reference | inline]
-| /data-storage/integrate-indexing

 ## Why use Radiks?